Mambo-Token/MamboLaunchPad/Layer2-Tokens/Lemon-Soda.md

 # Tokenomics:
 ## $Lemon:
 Total supply: 10 million tokens.
-Put in initial smal Kas/Lemon pool: 3 Million tokens.
+Put in initial small Kas/Lemon pool: 3 Million tokens.
 Put in pool with $Soda at 10:1: 3 Million tokens.
 2 Million tokens for soft sales in a price curve to generate funds
 for better liquidity, other pools on other dexes and for buying $Soda rewards.